intel-analytics/BigDL-2.x/ppml/trusted-cluster-serving/scala/docker-graphene/README.md

 # trusted-cluster-serving
+Trusted Cluster Serving allows user to run end to end Intel Analytics Zoo cluster serving with flink local and distributed cluster on Graphene-SGX.

-Please mind the ip and file path settings, they should be changed to the ip/path of your own sgx server on which you are running the programs.
+*Please mind the ip and file path settings, they should be changed to the ip/path of your own sgx server on which you are running the programs.*

 ## How To Build
 Before run the following command, please modify the pathes in the build-docker-image.sh file at first. <br>